catwell/www.warp10.io/reference/functions/function_LOCATIONS.md

 ---

-The `LOCATIONS` function consomes a GTS from the stack, extracts the locations of a GTS, puts them in two lists (a lost of latitudes and a list of longitudes) and pushes the two lists onto the stack.
+The `LOCATIONS` function consumes a GTS from the stack, extracts the locations of a GTS, puts them in two lists (a lost of latitudes and a list of longitudes) and pushes the two lists onto the stack.

 ## Example ##